cranebird/slime-reading/README.md

 # SLIME / SWANK

 ## 主要な機能

 (slime.el より抜粋)
 >The main features are:
->A socket-based communication/RPC interface between Emacs and Lisp, enabling introspection and remote development.
+>- A socket-based communication/RPC interface between Emacs and Lisp, enabling introspection and remote development.
->The `slime-mode' minor-mode complementing `lisp-mode'.
+>- The `slime-mode' minor-mode complementing `lisp-mode'.
 This new mode includes many commands for interacting with the Common Lisp process.
->A Common Lisp debugger written in Emacs Lisp.
+>- A Common Lisp debugger written in Emacs Lisp.
 The debugger pops up an Emacs buffer similar to the Emacs/Elisp debugger.
->A Common Lisp inspector to interactively look at run-time data.
+>- A Common Lisp inspector to interactively look at run-time data.
->Trapping compiler messages and creating annotations in the source file on the appropriate forms.
+>- Trapping compiler messages and creating annotations in the source file on the appropriate forms.

 ## 重要な概念